 (e) is a decision that is made in the exercise of a power or a discretion and the reasons for the decision are not, but should be, given;

-“Schedule 1 offence” means an offence described in Schedule 1;
+Schedule 1 offence means an offence described in Schedule 1;

-“section 5 offence” has the meaning given by section 5;
+section 5 offence has the meaning given by section 5;

-“serious misconduct” means misconduct of a kind described in section 4(a), (b) or (c);
+serious misconduct means misconduct of a kind described in section 4(a), (b) or (c);

-“Standing Committee” means the committee referred to in section 216A;
+Standing Committee means the committee referred to in section 216A;

-“State Records Commission” means the Commission established under section 57 of the State Records Act 2000;
+State Records Commission means the Commission established under section 57 of the State Records Act 2000;

-“subcontractor” has the meaning given by the Court Security and Custodial Services Act 1999 or the Prisons Act 1981, as is relevant to the case;
+subcontractor has the meaning given by the Court Security and Custodial Services Act 1999 or the Prisons Act 1981, as is relevant to the case;

-“witness” means a person who appears at an examination or an inquiry to give evidence, whether the person has been summoned or appears without being summoned.
+witness means a person who appears at an examination or an inquiry to give evidence, whether the person has been summoned or appears without being summoned.

 (2) Nothing in this Act affects, or is intended to affect, the operation of the Parliamentary Privileges Act 1891 or the Parliamentary Papers Act 1891 and a power, right or function conferred under this Act is not to be exercised if, or to the extent, that the exercise would relate to a matter determinable exclusively by a House of Parliament, unless that House so resolves.